 Amazing train journey

-Breathtaking landscape as we go up the mountain, the mist embraces the trees as you go up, sometimes finding the sun above the clouds.
+Breathtaking landscape as I go up the mountain, the mist embraces the trees as you go up, sometimes finding the sun above the clouds.
 As the train follows its path, outlining the hills, you feel the excitement to see what’s behind the next turn.
 Magic forest alters with small human presence marking the landscape here and there.
 Amazing tea plantations snake up and down the hills.

 The peace of the surrounding contrasts with the excitement of the stops.
 The unrest of people willing to enter and find a sit; street vendors calling your attention from the window!
 You can buy different stuff from your window; try some traditional food; and try the roasted peanuts.
 Sold already without its shell, inside paper bags built on old school notebooks.
-Best peanuts we’ve tasted, ever.
+Best peanuts I’ve tasted, ever.
 I can still remember the taste!

 Take the time to look around, read the stories of the locals travelling with you.
 And realize you’re in the real world; they are not making a scenario for you 😉

 And don’t forget to take the typical photo hanging from the door of the train.
-Everyone does that, for some reason… you’ll regret if you resist!
+Everyone does that, for some reason… you’ll regret it if you resist!

 Arrive at Ella

-The small train station hides a genuine community, a mix of locals and tourists, that didn’t lose authenticity: Ella is a small magic a village embraced by the hills.
+The small train station hides a genuine community, a mix of locals and tourists, that didn’t lose authenticity: Ella is a small magic village embraced by the hills.

-We stayed for 2 nights at Ella, enjoyed the mountains and rented a scooter to discover the surroundings and it worth it!
+I stayed for 2 nights at Ella, enjoyed the mountains and rented a scooter to discover the surroundings and it worth it!